Rethinking Post-Unlearning Behavior of Large Vision-Language Models: Abstract

 \section{Abstract}

-Machine unlearning is used to mitigate the privacy risks of Large Vision-Language Models (LVLMs) arising from training on large-scale web data.
-However, existing unlearning methods often fail to carefully select substitute outputs for forget targets, resulting in \textit{Unlearning Aftermaths}—undesirable behaviors such as degenerate, hallucinated, or excessively refused responses.
-We highlight that, especially for generative LVLMs, it is crucial to consider the quality and informativeness of post-unlearning responses rather than relying solely on naive suppression.
+Large Vision-Language Models (LVLMs) can recognize individuals in images and disclose sensitive personal information about them, raising critical privacy concerns.
+Machine unlearning aims to remove such knowledge from the model.
+However, existing methods rarely prescribe what the model should output in place of the forgotten content, leading to \textit{Unlearning Aftermaths}: degenerate, hallucinated, or excessively refused responses.
+We argue that, especially for generative LVLMs, it is crucial to consider the quality and informativeness of post-unlearning responses rather than relying solely on naive suppression.
 To address this, we introduce a new unlearning task for LVLMs that requires models to provide privacy-preserving yet informative and visually grounded responses.
 We also propose \textbf{\textsc{PUBG}}, a novel unlearning method that explicitly guides post-unlearning behavior toward a desirable output distribution.
 Experiments show that, while existing methods suffer from \textit{Unlearning Aftermaths} despite successfully preventing privacy violations, \textsc{PUBG} effectively mitigates these issues, generating visually grounded and informative responses without privacy leakage for forgotten targets.